anfraz7/anyas-little-textbook/_pages/08-statement-of-purpose.md

 I have described down below what I take to be the elements of a good SOP, in the order that I put them in my essay.
 There are of course always many valid ways to write a good SOP but from proofreading other successful SOPs this seems to be pretty standard.

+Again, I'm choosing not to share my essay online since I'm using it for a few fellowships next year.
+I direct you to my friend Rachel's guide that I linked in the introduction for a good SOP example.

 # general guidelines

 - Every sentence should say something unique about _you_.